 Visual Interactive Calling will help companies better cater to customers’ increasingly mobile habits.

-Consumers in the United States spent more than five hours a day on their devices, according to recent research.
+Consumers in the United States spend more than five hours a day on their devices, according to recent research.

 “Our enterprise clients need to adapt to the communications preferences of their own customers,” Smith noted.
 “So many of our clients … have adopted a mobile-first service strategy, and legacy contact center solutions aren’t optimizing the mobile user experience.”